aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

   spec:
     hosts:
     - reviews
+    gateways:
+    - my-gateway-1
     ...
 ```

 ### Sample 2

-The FQDNs assigned to the hosts in the following example would both be reviews.default.svc.cluster.local.
+The FQDNs assigned to the hosts in the following example would both be reviews.default.svc.cluster.local, and both specify the same gateway.
 This is not allowed, and will cause indeterminate routing behavior in your
 cluster.